allebb/pirrot/INSTALL.md

 sudo make uninstall
 ```

-You'll then be prompted to run: ``sudo /tmp/pirrot-uninstall``, do that now!

-Pirrot is now successfully removed from your RaspberryPi.
+Pirrot is now successfully removed from your RaspberryPi, reboot it in order to re-enable your on-board audio driver.